 How long does it take to graduate from electrician schools?

 Certificate programs in electrical technology can be completed in a matter of months, while diploma or associate's degree programs can require as many as two years of full-time study.
 Apprenticeship programs usually consist of about four years of paid, on-the-job training, combined with classroom instruction.
-Read this article, "Electrician Apprenticeships: Preparing to Become an Electrician", to learn more.
+Read this article, "Electrician Apprenticeships", to learn more.

 What are the requirements for beginning electrician school?